 By increasing government spending by 10 to 30, and leaving all other parameters unchanged, the model indicates output would be restored to the full employment level of 100 with the following sectoral composition:

-By running a budget deficit equal to 10% of GDP, the government has underpinned net private saving of the desired level (7.5% of full-employment GDP) and a trade deficit (2.5% of GDP).
+By running a fiscal deficit equal to 10% of GDP, the government has underpinned net private saving of the desired level (7.5% of full-employment GDP) and a trade deficit (2.5% of GDP).

 Alternatively, the model indicates that the government could have left government spending at 20 and cut taxes, which would have the effect of reducing the propensity to tax below its current level of 1/5.

 But maybe the government doesn’t want to increase its deficit spending.
-Suppose that instead of introducing fiscal stimulus, the government responded to the onset of the balance-sheet recession by attempting to restore a balanced budget.
-Recall that at the onset of the crisis, GDP had fallen to 80, with the budget deficit at 4 (5% of GDP) and net private saving at 4 (also 5% of GDP).
+Suppose that instead of introducing fiscal stimulus, the government responded to the onset of the balance-sheet recession by attempting to balance its spending and taxing.
+Recall that at the onset of the crisis, GDP had fallen to 80, with the government deficit at 4 (5% of GDP) and net private saving at 4 (also 5% of GDP).
 The trade sector was in balance.

-The government has almost succeeded in balancing its budget and also created a small trade surplus (although this assumes no decline in exports despite depressed global demand).
+The government has almost succeeded in reducing its deficit to zero and there is a small trade surplus (although this assumes no decline in exports despite depressed global demand).
 But the policy has also frustrated private-sector saving efforts.

-The model indicates, as MMT suggests, that the unemployment would persist until either the government quit trying to balance the budget or the domestic private sector altered its desired level of net saving.
+The model indicates, as MMT suggests, that the unemployment would persist until either the government quit trying to eliminate its deficit or the domestic private sector altered its desired level of net saving.

 But, in a balance-sheet recession, if the domestic private sector cannot net save sufficiently to pay down its debts to sustainable levels, it will be in no position to drive sustainable recovery through credit expansion and private demand.